bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/requisites.md

 If the articles are beyond forearm's length, change case accordingly:

-‘imaṃ’ (this) → ‘etaṃ’ (that)\
+‘imaṁ’ (this) → ‘etaṁ’ (that)\
 ‘imāni’ (these) → ‘etāni’ (those)

 To rescind the shared ownership in the case when the [receiving bhikkhu is absent](#receiving-bhikkhu-absent), the witness says:

-‘Tesaṃ santakaṃ paribhuñja vā vissajjehi vā yathāpaccayaṃ vā karohi.’\
+‘Tesaṁ santakaṁ paribhuñja vā vissajjehi vā yathāpaccayaṁ vā karohi.’\
 ‘*Use what is theirs, give it away or do as you like with it.*’

 To rescind the shared ownership of a bowl:\
-‘cīvaraṃ’ → ‘pattaṃ’
+‘cīvaraṁ’ → ‘pattaṁ’

 and alter according to [Generally Addressing](#general-address) above.